aeturrell/python4DS/command-line.md

 (command-line)=
 # The Command Line

 In this chapter, you'll meet the *command line* and learn how to use it.
-Beyond a few key commands like `pip install <packagename>` you don't strictly need to know how to use the command line to follow the rest of this book.
+Beyond a few key commands like `uv add <packagename>` you don't strictly need to know how to use the command line to follow the rest of this book.
 However, even a tiny bit of knowledge of the command line goes a long way in coding and will serve you well.

 To try out any of the commands in this chapter on your machine, you can select 'New Terminal' from the menu bar in Visual Studio Code (Mac and Linux), use the Windows Subsystem for Linux or git bash (Windows), or use a free [online terminal](https://cocalc.com/doc/terminal.html).